-Telephoto lenses are really heavy.
+Telephoto lenses are heavy.
 Really heavy.
 The Canon EF 400mm f/5.6L USM weighs 2.8 lbs.
-Having a teleconverter in you bag, turning your telephoto into a super telephoto, weighs almost nothing.
+Having a teleconverter in your bag, turning your telephoto into a super-telephoto, weighs almost nothing.

-If you were to compare a 400mm lens to a teleconverter with a 200mm lens, you would have two lens systems that would be similar in weight.
+If you were to compare a 400mm lens to a teleconverter with a 200mm lens, you would have two lens systems that would be similar in focal length, but not weight.

-An extender or teleconverter allows you to keep the minimum focusing distance.
-This is handy if you want to get close up to a subject and you don’t have a macro lens.
+The benefit of an extender or teleconverter is it allows you to keep this minimum focusing distance.
+Great if you want to get close up to a subject and you don’t have a macro lens.

-The 200mm lens has a minimum focusing distance of 1.1 metres, whereas the 400mm lens has a minimum focusing distance of 35m.
-That’s a big jump
+The 200mm lens has a minimum focusing distance of 1.1 meters, whereas the 400mm lens has a minimum focusing distance of 35m.
+That’s a big jump.

 The first problem with teleconverters is the change in the lens speed.
-By extending the length of your lens, less light reaches the sensor.
+By extending the length of your lens, less light reaches the sensor as it needs to travel further.
 This means you lose your fastest apertures.